Rome Neighborhoods - Best Attractions, Best Restaurants and Best Hotels

 Once the place of residence of fishermen and immigrants from the East, this old Rome neighborhood, just across the Tiber River, is considered as one of the hippest and coolest places in Rome.

-Explore the Picturesque Streets – Get lost in the labyrinth of narrow streets and discover picture-perfect street scenes just waiting to be added to your Instagram feed.
+Explore the Picturesque Streets – Get lost in the labyrinth of narrow streets of Trastevere and discover picture-perfect street scenes just waiting to be added to your Instagram feed.
 Colorful houses, cobblestone streets, various bars and trattorias, an occasional red Vespa leaning against a very photogenic wall, street art, historic churches and so much more.
 You get the picture… literally – wherever you look you’ll probably get a great picture of this charming neighborhood.
 It is one of the best neighborhoods in Rome to take some pictures of some of Rome’s most instagrammable streets.

 Eat in some of the Best Local Restaurants – On our first night in Rome we were strolling around the Pantheon area, starving and exhausted after a night without sleep.
 When we asked a group of locals for recommendations for a nearby restaurant, they sent us across the river to Trastevere.
-And indeed, we had our best meals here!
+And indeed, we had our best meals in Trastevere!
 For the best pizza try Dar Poeta or Ai Marmi (there will be a long line but it is worth the wait!), for plates of meat and cheese, cured hams, Panini sandwiches, wine and more stop by La Prosciutteria.
 For some seafood pasta or fresh fish try Osteria der Belli, the owners are originally from Sardinia and they serve a mix of Sardinian and Roman delicacies.
 To satisfy your sweet tooth, try the ice cream of Gelato Fatamorgana.

-Shop in the Local Funky Boutiques – There are a few nice boutiques in the area.
+Shop in the Local Funky Boutiques – There are a few nice boutiques in Trastevere.
 Try Via della Scala and Via di San Francesco to start with.
 During the summer some of these shops are open until 11 PM.
 If you are a flea-market enthusiast, make sure to come here on Sunday morning and check the Porta Portese Market.